nakamasato/database-design-and-implementation/simpledb/docs/13-materialization-and-sorting.md

     ```

     ```
-    [SortPlan] split into 1 runs
-    [SortPlan] merged into 1 runs
+    [SortPlan] merged into 2 runs
+    [TableScan] moveToBlock file: temp9.tbl, blk: 0
-    [TableScan] moveToBlock file: temp2.tbl, blk: 0
+    [TableScan] moveToBlock file: temp6.tbl, blk: 0
+    get record from sorted TempTable: 10
+    get record from sorted TempTable: 11
+    get record from sorted TempTable: 11
+    get record from sorted TempTable: 22
+    get record from sorted TempTable: 24
+    get record from sorted TempTable: 28
+    get record from sorted TempTable: 32
+    get record from sorted TempTable: 32
-    get record from sorted TempTable: rec0
+    get record from sorted TempTable: 40
-    get record from sorted TempTable: rec1
+    get record from sorted TempTable: 40
     ```

-    In this example, it's too few records to split into multiple runs.
+    You may see different result as the data in `T1` is random but you can see the records are sorted.

 ## 13.3.
 Grouping and Aggregation
 1. Add `materialize/AggregationFn.java`